The 2.5 year Bachelor of Science in Nursing

 - Possible Career Track

-After completing our Bachelor of Science in Nursing program, you can work in a variety of roles in community health, specialty bedside practice, informatics, and management, pursuing employment in a range of settings including:
+The 2.5 year Bachelor of Science in Nursing graduate can work in a variety of roles in community health, specialty bedside practice, informatics, and management, pursuing employment in a range of settings.

 - Primary Care Clinics